 The Power of Environment: 7 Ways to Increase Your Productivity

-Knowing what your ideal work space would like is a powerful way to work backwards to an environment that works for you.
+Knowing what your ideal workspace would be like is a powerful way to work backward to an environment that works for you.
 If your space would have big windows to let the sunlight and seaside vista come in, you know that your desk in the corner of the basement is temporary and that it may be time to get some beach posters and better lighting.

 The following are some environmental factors to consider when thinking about whether your environment works for you:

 Sound.
 Consider workers talking in the background, the sounds of a coffee shop, the buzz of children playing in the distance, the hum of the ceiling fan, the babbling of a brook, or the hustle-bustle of a busy city street.
 Each sound affects us differently.
 Figure out what background noise best serves your best work.

 Smell.
 It’s obvious that disgusting smells can make it hard to focus, but there may be smells that really get you in the zone.
 Of all the senses, our sense of smell brings us closest to our memory center, so smells can have a powerful effect on getting us in the zone.